Aviv Alush: Additional work

 In 2025, Alush released his debut album titled עולם הפוך (Olam Hafukh – Upside Down World).

 Personal life

 In 2011, he married Israeli lawyer Nofar Koren, with whom he has four children.
 They resided in Tel Aviv, Israel.

 During the Corona virus pandemic he moved with his family to a farm in northern Israel near Mount Meron.
 In 2021, Alush declared that he had become more religious.
+He teaches Torah and hosts a faith podcast with Sivan Erez Bitton.

+In 2026, Alush revealed that he prepared Gal Gadot for her very-first acting audition.